Meet Occupational Therapist Jacelyn Goh

-Being able to help people find meaning and purpose in their lives is what gets Jacelyn Goh out of bed every morning.
+Being able to help people find meaning and purpose in their lives is what gets occupational therapist Jacelyn Goh out of bed every morning.

 Jacelyn says that for many people, it’s the little things in their day that makes life meaningful.

 “For some, it’s basic things like being able to brush your teeth, get yourself to work, have a meaningful occupation or give back to society.”

 When Jacelyn starts her new role as an occupational therapist at Bupa’s new state-of-the-art therapy centre, which opened this week, she’ll be helping people do just that.